CarliJoy/SyncGitlab2MSProject/README.md

 Currently only Information from Gitlab Issues are inserted and updated within the Project File.
 Changes in synchronised fields will be overwritten.

-The following MS Project attributes are synched from gitlab:
+The following MS Project attributes are synced from gitlab:
   - Name
   - Notes (from Description)
   - Deadline (from Due Date)
+  - Work (from Time Estimated)
+  - Actual Work (from Time Spent)
+  - Percent Complete (if Tasks given for issue, otherwise only 0% and 100% [for closed])
+  - Text30 (the reference to the issue is stored there)

 Not yet implemented but planned
-  - ...
+  - Resources (from Assigned)

+Moved issues will be handled if the group selected and the issue was moved within the group.
+Problem is that accessing issues only by ID is just allowed for admins.
 ## Requirements
 This project runs only in an Windows Environment with Microsoft Project installed.